 Raccoons in Your Home

-Raccoons look for warm, dry spaces to hunker down for the winter and have a litter of kits.
-Their dexterous hands make it easy to turn doorknobs, open garbage cans, unlatch locks, enter pet doors, open food containers, and break shingles and siding as they climb chimneys.
+Raccoons look for warm, dry spaces for den sites.
+The use dens to have a litter of kits or seek shelter from winter weather.
+Their dexterous hands make it easy to turn doorknobs, open garbage cans, unlatch locks, enter pet doors, open food containers, and break shingles and siding.
+They are excellent climbers able to scale chimney, siding, and trees.

-If you have loose boards, vents, or noticeable cracks, raccoons will make them worse when entering your home.
+If you have loose boards, vents, or noticeable cracks, raccoons will make them larger to enter your home.
 Once inside, the destruction begins right away.
 Insulation, drywall, and anything stored improperly are considered fair game to a raccoon.
 They will shred, rip, and tear materials to build a nest.
 They also create a latrine or spot where they leave feces and urine.
 They may choose your HVAC system as a place to build their nest, turning your ventilation system into a fire hazard.

 Raccoons in Your Garden